lowlowd/WEALTHSIMPLE-BONUS/src/data/post/add-referral-code-after-signup.md

 ### I opened my account months ago but never funded it.
 Can I still add a code?

 Yes.
 Wealthsimple distinguishes between "account opening" and "activation."
 If you opened an account 6 months ago but never deposited a single dollar, you are still considered a new client.
-You can enter a referral code at any time before you fund, or within 7 days of your first deposit.
+You can enter a referral code at any time before you fund.
+Once you apply a code, you have 30 days to fund—but if that window lapses, the code simply expires and you can reapply the same (or a different) code for another 30-day window.
+There's no limit while your account remains unfunded.

 ### Can customer support add the code for me if I missed the 7-day window?